The RulesThe Rules

 - Your tokens, valued at $1, may be used during both the Exchange and Sale to purchase plants.

 - No Credit Cards!
 Cash, checks and tokens only may be used to purchase plants during the Sale.

-- Only one plant of each type/per customer during the Exchange; however during the Sale session, you may purchase as many of any given type as you desire.
+- During the exchange, members may select one each of as many different types of plants as their tokens allow.
+During the Sale session, you may purchase as many of any given type as you wish.

-- Entry is by number.
-When you arrive or drop off plants, check in for your line-up numbers for both the Exchange and/or Sale sessions.
+- Entry is for the Exchange is by number.
+When you arrive or drop off plants, check in for your line-up number.

 We try to assemble an interesting and eclectic mix of plants for the exchange and sale, to appeal to the wide variety of plant enthusiasts the event attracts.
 Generally we limit the quantity of plants of one variety participants may contribute so we’re not overwhelmed with that one variety.
 There are also a number of specific plants listed below are further restricted or not accepted as indicated.